KSAS-TV

 KSAS-TV (channel 24) is a television station in Wichita, Kansas, United States, affiliated with Fox and MyNetworkTV.
-It is owned by Sinclair Broadcast Group, which provides certain services to Hutchinson-licensed Dabl affiliate KMTW (channel 36) under a local marketing agreement (LMA) with Mercury Broadcasting Company.
-Both stations share studios on West Street in northwestern Wichita, while KSAS-TV's transmitter is located in rural northwestern Sedgwick County (east of Colwich).
+It is owned by Sinclair Broadcast Group, which provides certain services to Hutchinson-licensed KMTW (channel 36) under a local marketing agreement (LMA) with Mercury Broadcasting Company.
+The two stations share studios on West Street in northwestern Wichita; KSAS-TV's transmitter is located in rural northwestern Sedgwick County (east of Colwich).

 History

 The station first signed on the air on August 24, 1985; it was founded by a limited partnership known as Columbia-Kansas TV Ltd., which was restructured into Channel 24 Ltd. before it signed on.
 Originally operating as an independent station, channel 24 was the first such station licensed to Kansas as well as the first commercial television station to sign on in the Wichita market since KARD-TV (channel 3, now KSNW) debuted 30 years earlier in September 1955.
 The station became a charter affiliate of Fox when the network launched on October 9, 1986.
 However, like most Fox stations early on, it continued to program as a de facto independent for Fox's first eight years of existence.

-On April 3, 1988, KAAS-TV (channel 17) signed on in Salina as a full-time satellite of KSAS.
+On April 3, 1988, KAAS-TV (channel 18) signed on in Salina as a full-time satellite of KSAS.
 The station later added repeaters in Western Kansas in 1995, with the launches of low-power stations KSAS-LP (channel 29) in Dodge City and KAAS-LP (channel 31) in Garden City.
 Channel 24 Ltd. filed for bankruptcy in the late 1980s, and was eventually bought out by Clear Channel Communications in August 1990.